Transcript of the video

 Mathieu replies: Yes, of course.
 The booking reference is ABC123456.

 Mathieu gives David the booking reference for his train ticket, which is "ABC123456".
-This allows David to access Mathieu's travel information and process his request.
+This enables David to access Mathieu's travel information and process his request.

 David continues: Perfect, I've found your reservation.
 So, what date and destination would you like to exchange your ticket for?